Show All Answers

 Yes, there is a penalty if you miss the property tax due date.

-The due date for property tax payment is the date shown on the front of your tax bill — generally the end of June.
+The due date for property tax payment is the date shown on the front of your tax bill.
 To avoid a penalty, payment must be received no later than the due date.
 If your bank is paying your taxes you are still responsible for ensuring they are paid on time.

 Penalties are imposed under the authority of the Town of Cochrane Tax Penalties Bylaw 08/2008, which was passed pursuant to provisions of the Municipal Government Act and cannot be waived by the Town of Cochrane Tax Department.